undomained/teds/doc/contributing.rst

 Style guide
 ^^^^^^^^^^^

 In TEDS, we make use of two C++ linters of which only one is mandatory.
 Code linting is an automated process that checks code syntax and readability by comparing it to a set of rules.
-It's basically the same thing as what ``flake8`` does for Python.
+It's basically the same thing as what :command:`flake8` does for Python.

-The first tool, called ``clang-format``, checks for formatting violations.
+The first tool, called :command:`clang-format`, checks for formatting violations.
 You can run it by issuing

 .. code-block:: bash